MrMDavidson/DSVR/README.md

 ## CONFIGURATION

 The majority of your configuration is done via editing your `dsvr.ini` file.
-This is broken into two sets of sections;
+This is broken into two sets of sections a "global" section and a series of network specific sections.

-### Global
+### SETTINGS OVERVIEW

-Global configuration consits of default settings that specific network configurations inherit as well as some non-network specific settings;

 | Setting          | Global | Applies to network | Meaning                                                                                                                                             |
 |------------------|-------:|--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|